novak-99/ex/docs/source/Tutorials/NumericalAnalysis.rst

 NumericalAnalysis
 =====

-The numerical analysis module allows for numerical techniques to approach differentiation, integration, Taylor series approximations, and root-finding.
+The numerical analysis module contains numerical techniques to approach differentiation, integration, Taylor series approximations, and root-finding.

 Let's begin by importing the correct header file and creating a function to differentiate: